-When you retain Cogburn Law Offices for your car accident claim, you’re anything but a statistic.
+When you retain Cogburn Law for your car accident claim, you’re anything but a statistic.
 Our fatal car accident attorneys see the person behind the injury.
 It’s our goal to give each client our full, undivided attention throughout the legal process.
 We’ll be by your side from start to finish.

 What Are the Main Causes of Fatal Car Accidents?